Marcus Satterfield: Baylor

 After serving three months as offensive coordinator at East Tennessee State, Satterfield was hired as tight ends coach by Matt Rhule at Baylor.

 Carolina Panthers

 In 2020, Satterfield followed Rhule to the Carolina Panthers, where he was named assistant offensive line coach.

 South Carolina

 On January 7, 2021, it was reported that Satterfield would join new head coach Shane Beamer's staff as offensive coordinator and quarterbacks coach at South Carolina, following the sudden departure of Mike Bobo to Auburn.
-In his first season at South Carolina, the Gamecocks finished 7-6 despite starting four different quarterbacks over the course of the year.
+In his first season at South Carolina, the Gamecocks finished 7–6 despite starting four different quarterbacks over the course of the year.

+Satterfield's 2021 offense finished the regular season ranked 116th in yardage and 109th in scoring despite regularly getting the football in favorable field position due to a much-improved defense that forced 23 turnovers to tie for 11th in the nation in takeaways.
+While injuries to quarterbacks were cited as a contributing factor to the unusually poor offensive production, many Gamecock fans and sports writers questioned Satterfield's game plans and play-calling.

-In 2022, the Gamecocks finished the regular season 8-4, with the last two regular season games being wins over highly ranked rivals Tennessee and Clemson.
-The Gamecocks scored 30 or more points in 9 games for the first time in school history and broke numerous offensive production records in Satterfield’s final season.
+In 2022, the Gamecocks finished the regular season 8–4, with the last two regular season games being wins over highly ranked rivals Tennessee and Clemson.
+The Gamecocks scored 30 or more points in 9 games (including the bowl game) for the first time in school history and broke numerous offensive production records in Satterfield’s final season.

+Satterfield resigned from South Carolina before their loss to Notre Dame in the Gator Bowl to take the same position at Nebraska.